wp-plugins/social-connect/readme.txt

 = Where can I report bugs & get support? =

-First, a few caveats on support.

-This is free software.
-Please be patient.
-I attempt to answer all questions, just not on the same day or even week.
-Polite and descriptive questions will always be given priority.

-Please search the support forums before asking a question - duplicate questions will not receive a reply.

-With those caveats in mind, ask questions in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).

-To help me diagnose the issue, please include the following information in your post on the [Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform):

-* what specifically is broken in Social Connect (eg. the buttons don't show up or it doesn't redirect back form Google)
-* what you did just before Social Connect stopped working (eg. activated, enabled all OpenID providers, clicked the Google login button)
-* version of the plugin
-* version of WordPress
-* list of other plugins installed
-* error messages you receive (if any)
+This plugin is no longer actively maintained or supported.

 = Why doesn't Social Connect Work? =

 Please make sure you are running the latest version of Social Connect and the latest version of WordPress.

 If you have White Label CMS installed, the javascript it adds to your login page breaks all other plugins which run javascript on the login form.

 For a quick fix and for more information see this [forum topic](http://wordpress.org/support/topic/social-connect-does-not-work-at-all?replies=7#post-2029255).